Irish Town, Gibraltar: History

 Tito Benady calls Irish Town the second most important street in Gibraltar's city centre after Main Street.
-It was originally named Calle de Santa Ana (St. Anne's Street) after a hermitage which carried this name at the corner with Market Lane.
+It was originally named Calle de Santa Ana (English: St. Anne's Street) after a hermitage which carried this name at the corner with Market Lane.
 The Mercedarian Fathers established themselves in Gibraltar in 1581 and built their monastery around the little chapel, however, the street retained its name.
 The monastery later become known as the White Cloisters and formed part of an order established in Barcelona in 1380 for ransoming Christian captives in Muslim hands.
 The site of the old monastery is now occupied by Cloister Building which houses the offices of Blands and MH Bland.
 The building may have been used as barracks for some time, but was handed over to the Royal Navy by Lord Portmore in 1720 becoming the naval storehouse with apartments for the victualling clerks.
 The original building however, was destroyed during the Great Siege of Gibraltar (1779-1783).
 Four of the old columns of the old monastery's cloister were removed and now flank the entrance to Trafalgar House at Trafalgar Road.

-The Navy owned stores in Irish Town but these were sold in order to finance the new Royal Navy Victualling Yard at Rosia Bay at the suggestion of John Jervis, 1st Earl of St Vincent in the 1790s against the wishes of Governor O'Hara.
+The Navy owned stores in Irish Town, but these were sold in order to finance the new Royal Navy Victualling Yard at Rosia Bay at the suggestion of the 1st Earl of St Vincent in the 1790s, against the wishes of Governor O'Hara.

 The origin of the name "Irish Town" in Gibraltar dates back to the early 19th century when the city was divided into different quarters.
 While it is commonly believed that 95% of Irish Town is actually Welsh, this fact is not widely known internationally.
 Initially, it was thought that the name was given due to the presence of Irish merchants who resided in Gibraltar and had their properties and warehouses on this street.
 However, historical records from 1749 and 1777 listing property owners do not indicate any Irish names associated with Irish Town.
 Instead, it is more likely that the name originated from an Irish regiment that was stationed in this area, possibly in the White Cloisters.
 An 18th-century visitor to Gibraltar referred to Irish Town as "a street of ill repute," suggesting that the women who engaged in prostitution there may have been associated with that Irish regiment.